Sydney-Informatics-Hub/split-GeneWiz-fastq/README.md

 Less efficient strategies:

-- Submit all tasks on 48 CPU, as soon as a tasks completes the 49th, and then 50th will start
+- Submit all tasks on 48 CPU, and allow double the walltime.
+As soon as a task completes, the 49th, and then 50th, will start, leaving up to 46 idle cores while these last 2 tasks complete
 - Submit all tasks on 96 CPU, leaving 46 idle

 More efficient strategies: